 The Chair will be appointed by the Governing Body at the first full Governing Body meeting of the academic year.
 All meetings will be chaired by the Chair of Governors, or by a Vice-chair in the absence of the Chair.

-The Clerk to the Governing Body will minute the decisions of the Committee.
+The Clerk to the Governing Body will minute the meetings and decisions of the Committee.

 Terms of Reference:

 Review the Instrument of Government annually and ensure any proposed variations are approved by the relevant body.

 |2.||Appoint and remove the Chair and Vice-chair(s) of the Governing Body, and agree the period of office (between one and four years).|

 |3.||The Headteacher and Chair of Governors (or in his/her absence the Vice-chair(s)) are members of all Committees and working parties.|